 - Being open to critical feedback from mentors and make recommended adjustments.

 - Actively work toward narrowing your research focus and find collaborators,

 - Submit work and actively attend scientific meetings.

-Anna Donovan, MD (Alum from Pittsburgh) suggests that fellows:
+Anna Donovan, MD (from Pittsburgh site) suggests that fellows:

 - Learn all of the resources available at the VA (and get to know the people who know all of these resources).
 For most patient issues, the VA has a person or service that can help to meet your patient’s needs!

 - Get involved in national VA activities, like the mini-residency programs, where you can work with other VA faculty, become more comfortable teaching, and brush up on important clinical information.

 - Be proactive about moving your projects forward, whether they be clinical research or medical education projects.
 Mentors have much expertise to share with you, but also have many responsibilities.
 It’s your responsibility to prioritize your projects and get things done in a timely fashion.